 Models using one of the BERT encoders support up to 512 tokens, roughly 300 to 500 words.

-You can set the exact Sequence length you want in the Tokenizer block when you design your model.
+You can set the exact Sequence length you want in the BERT Tokenizer block when you design your model.

 Models using the Universal sentence encoder don’t have a limit on text feature length.